 - Decline in the average rate of linear growth and increased mineralization of bones in infants and children (dwarfism).

-The treatment of hypervitaminosis D with hypercalcemia consists of immediate withdrawal of the vitamin, a low calcium diet, generous intake of fluids, along with symptomatic and supportive treatment.
+The treatment of hypervitaminosis D with hypercalcemia consists in immediate withdrawal of the vitamin, a low calcium diet, generous intake of fluids, along with symptomatic and supportive treatment.
 Hypercalcemic crisis with dehydration, stupor, coma, and azotemia requires more vigorous treatment.
 The first step should be hydration of the patient.
 Intravenous saline may quickly and significantly increase urinary calcium excretion.
 A loop diuretic (furosemide or ethacrynic acid) may be given with the saline infusion to further increase renal calcium excretion.
 Other reported therapeutic measures include dialysis or the administration of citrates, sulfates, phosphates, corticosteroids, EDTA (ethylenediaminetetraacetic acid), and mithramycin via appropriate regimens.
 With appropriate therapy, recovery is the usual outcome when no permanent damage has occurred.
-Deaths via renal or cardiovascular failure have been reported.
+Deaths via renal or cardio vascular failure have been reported.

 The LD50 in animals is unknown.
 The toxic oral dose of Ergocalciferol in the dog is 4 mg/kg.

 THE RANGE BETWEEN THERAPEUTIC AND TOXIC DOSES IS NARROW.

 Vitamin D Resistant Rickets

 50,000 to 200,000 USP units daily concomitantly with calcium lactate 4 g, six times per day.